- Diseases, Disorders & Conditions

 Not only are you going to feel extreme mental stress and vulnerability, your immune system, liver and digestion will be affected by the anaesthetic and painkilling drugs you will be given.

-A first stage before going in, I would recommend, is to see a qualified homeopath who can recommend the correct remedy according to the operation you are about to undergo.
+As a precautionary measure, I would recommend, seeing a qualified homoeopath who can recommend the correct supplements to take, according to the operation you are about to undergo.
 Homeopathic preparations are known to be safe and will not interfere with any other medication you will receive.

 This preparation work is necessary for both medical and cosmetic surgery as both have the same stress on the body.
-As I stated previously you need to get your entire system as healthy as possible as once the surgery is underway and recovery is in progress you will not be in a position to influence treatment yourself and your body will be weakened.
+As I stated previously you need to get your entire system as healthy as possible, as once the surgery is underway and recovery is in progress you will not be in a position to influence treatment yourself and your body will be in a weakened state.